Backpacking Cooking Gear Guide

 How you store your food while backpacking will often depend on where you are backpacking.
 Obviously, you need to keep your food protected from critters (mice, marmots, raccoons), but protection from bears is not only critically important—but often subject to specific regulations.
 Many western National Parks and the areas throughout the Rockies require them.
 To learn more, check out our in-depth guide about bear canisters.

-We own two of these BearVault BV500 food containers and use them whenever we are backpacking in bear country.
-This container is approved for use throughout the US (including Yosemite) and will fit inside most standard-sized backpacks.
-There is also a smaller version if you don’t need the extra capacity.
+• BearVault Food Canister: We own two of these bear-proof containers and use them whenever we are backpacking in bear country.
+It is approved for use throughout the US (including Yosemite) and will fit inside most standard-sized backpacks.
 The screw-top lid is the least annoying method we’ve used so far, and the clear-sided walls allow us to locate what we need.
+See all sizes: BearVault / REI

-Ursack makes two lines of lightweight bear-resistant bags: the Major and the AllMitey.
+• Ursack: The Ursack is a lightweight, compressible, bear-resistant food bag.
 The Major bags are bear-resistant only, while the AllMitey bags are bear and critter-resistant.
 Both styles come in a variety of sizes.
+However, Ursacks are not approved for use everywhere (including places like Yosemite).
+Where to buy: REI

-These flexible silicone squeeze bottles are a good way to transport oils and sauces into the backcountry.
-They have a great double locking feature that ensures when they’re closed, they stay closed.
+• Humangear GoToobs: These flexible silicone squeeze bottles are a good way to transport oils and sauces into the backcountry.
+They have a great double-locking feature that ensures when they’re closed; they stay closed.
 They also come in a lot of different sizes, so you can pick the right size for your particular purpose.
+Where to buy: REI

 Clean up and dishwashing